Information on Fees Free now available at ird.govt.nz/fees-free Close

 What makes this course effective?

-Real-world, work-based learning: Study while working on your current farm, applying new knowledge immediately to daily operations and building skills that employers value in supervisory roles across New Zealand's agricultural sector.
+Real-world training: Study while working on your current farm, applying new knowledge immediately to daily operations and building skills that employers value in supervisory roles across New Zealand's agricultural sector.

 Industry partnership expertise: Developed with Growing Future Farmers and working farmers across New Zealand, ensuring training reflects current industry needs and practices for modern farming qualifications.